 Princeton University Library is very pleased to announce that the PUL's Archival Description working group has been awarded the 2012 Frederic M. Miller Finding Aid Award by the Mid Atlantic Regional Archives Conference(MARAC).
 The award recognizes outstanding finding aids and finding aid systems in the Mid Atlantic region.
 Submissions are evaluated in the areas of content design, innovation, and adherence to descriptive standards.

 Princeton’s archival descriptive working group includes two Mudd staff members: Maureen Callahan and Dan Santamaria, who serves as chair of the group.
-Former Mudd staff member Regine Heberlein is also a key member of the group, as are Don Thornbury and John Delaney from Firestone Library’s Department of Rare Books and Special Collections and Jon Stroop and Shaun Ellis of the library’s digital initiatives group.
+Former Mudd staff member Regine Heberlein is also a key member of the group, as are Don Thornbury and John Delaney from Firestone Library’s Department of Special Collections and Jon Stroop and Shaun Ellis of the library’s digital initiatives group.

 The group was awarded first prize in the 2012 competition for findingaids.princeton.edu, the redesigned finding aids interface for descriptions of Princeton’s archives and manuscripts collections.
 The new interface was the result of more than a year of close collaboration between Department of Rare Books and Special Collections and Digital Initiatives staff.